BestTimesToVisit.com Logo

 culture

-Dress modestly when visiting temples and pagodas – shoulders and knees should be covered.
-It's a sign of respect for the sacred sites.
-You'll often be asked to remove your shoes before entering, so wear socks or shoes that are easy to slip on and off.
+Dress respectfully when visiting temples and pagodas.
+Shoulders and knees should be covered – it's a sign of respect for the sacred sites.
+You'll often be asked to remove your shoes before entering, so wear socks or be prepared to go barefoot.

 safety